-Group apparatus final The best group from each nation from the AA competition qualifies for the Nordic champions in junior group apparatus final Day 2 apparatus final. group apparatus iiriai Finals start from 0,0 points (no pointsare carried over from the AA competition).
+Group apparatus final The best group from each nation fromthe Nordic champions in junior Day 2 AA competition qualifies for the apparatus final. group apparatus final Finals start from 0,0 points (no pointsare carried over from the AA competition).